ironSource/json-proxy/README.md

 In the event that an outgoing json request fails the proxy will attempt retries using an [exponential backoff algorithm](http://en.wikipedia.org/wiki/Exponential_backoff).
 Use maxRetries and timeSlot to control the algorithm behaviour. timeSlot is the basic unit which is used to calculate delays between attempts, it is not the exact delay used.

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).
 Run grunt watch while developing.

 ## Release History
 5.1.2014 - initial release
+10.4.2015 - code refresh and publish to npm

 ## License
 Copyright (c) 2014 ironSource.
 Licensed under the MIT license.